xmkevinchen/CKMessagesKit/README.md

 2. Adopt `CKViewLayout` protocol to layout message cell
 3. Add more built-in message type cell
 4. Solve async content loading problem, especially when presenting multiple styles of collection data in the messages
+5. Submit CKMessagesKit to Cocoapods when Swift 3 is supported officially

 ## Why recreate the wheel
 First of all, CKMessagesKit is strongly inspired by [JSQMessagesViewController](https://github.com/jessesquires/JSQMessagesViewController) and [LayerKit](https://layer.com/).